4strium/Huffman-Software/README.md

 # Project
 We will see together how to create a completely autonomous application (with graphical interface) to compress and decompress text files using Huffman coding.

-To accomplish this, we will use exclusively the Python programming language, and in particular the [tkinter module](https://docs.python.org/3/library/tkinter.html) which will be extremely useful for us to create a superb graphical interface!
+To accomplish this, we will use exclusively the Python programming language, and in particular the [Tkinter module](https://docs.python.org/3/library/tkinter.html) which will be extremely useful for us to create a superb graphical interface!

 # Compression/decompression procedure
 When you compress a file with Huffman encoding, then to decompress it, you must have in your possession what is called "**the encoding dictionary**" with a binary value corresponding to each character of the uncompressed file.